-As part of obtaining reasonable assurance about whether the District's basic financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, grants, including provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules OAR 162-10-000 to 162-10-330, as set forth below, noncompliance with which could have a direct and material effect on the determination of financial statement amounts:
+As part of obtaining reasonable assurance about whether the District's basic financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grants, including provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules OAR 162-10-0000 to 162-10-0330, as set forth below, noncompliance with which could have a direct and material effect on the determination of financial statement amounts:

-- The use of approved depositories to secure the deposit of public funds. - The requirements relating to debt. - The requirements relating to the preparation, adoption and execution of the annual budgets for fiscal year 2017 and 2018. - The requirements relating to insurance and fidelity bond coverage. - The statutory requirements pertaining to the investment of public funds.
+- The use of approved depositories to secure the deposit of public funds. - The requirements relating to debt. - The requirements relating to the preparation, adoption and execution of the annual budgets for fiscal year 2019 and 2020. - The requirements relating to insurance and fidelity bond coverage. - The statutory requirements pertaining to the investment of public funds.

 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-Except as discussed below, the results of our test disclosed no instances of noncompliance that are required to be reported under Minimum Standards for Audits of Oregon Municipal Corporations, prescribed by the Oregon Secretary of State.
+The results of our test disclosed no instances of noncompliance that are required to be reported under Minimum Standards for Audits of Oregon Municipal Corporations, prescribed by the Oregon Secretary of State.